The impact of your daily habits on varicose veins

 Certain daily habits significantly influence the likelihood of developing varicose veins:

-Making proactive changes—like incorporating regular physical activity, maintaining a healthy weight, avoiding prolonged sitting or standing, and reducing alcohol and tobacco consumption—can greatly reduce your chances of developing varicose veins.
+Making proactive changes—like incorporating regular physical activity, maintaining a healthy weight, avoiding prolonged sitting or standing, and reducing alcohol and tobacco consumption—can significantly reduce your chances of developing varicose veins.

 How can I get rid of varicose veins if I have them?